GerardMJuan/simlr-ad/README.md

 [Matlab engine for Python](https://es.mathworks.com/help/matlab/matlab-engine-for-python.html) is also required, as well as having MATLAB installed.

+[Freesurfer](https://surfer.nmr.mgh.harvard.edu/) is also required, and its [fsPalm extension](https://surfer.nmr.mgh.harvard.edu/fswiki/FsPalm).

 ## Folder description:
 - **configs/** contains config files, needed for running the main script.
 - **data/** contains the necessary data to run the script.
 - **MATLAB/** contains the implementation of SIMLR \[1\].
 Under the GNU GPL License.
 - **utils/** contains extra code necessary for the correct functionality of the main script.
 - **jupyter_experiments/** contains Jupyter notebooks useful to reproduce the experiments of the paper.
+- **corotical_experiments/** contains Jupyter notebooks useful to reproduce the experiments of the paper on cortical analysis.

 ## Data
 Data used is gathered from [ADNI](http://adni.loni.usc.edu/) database.
 Data is available [upon request](http://adni.loni.usc.edu/data-samples/access-data/).
 Due to the use agreement of ADNI, data cannot be redistributed, researchers have to ask for access to the data directly to ADNI.
 File named ```patients-dtic2018.csv``` contains a list of patients used in the results presented